 Research has shown that linoleic acid, which makes up roughly 70% of the fatty acids in grapeseed oil, is able to increase insulin sensitivity and lipid metabolism in the body, which is excellent news for anyone suffering from diabetes or is at high risk for that disease.
 Regular use of this oil can help stop the spikes in blood sugar that can be so dangerous for diabetics.

 The most common side effects of grape seed oil are mild indigestion and nausea, blood pressure fluctuation, or some scalp irritation.
 Furthermore, there can be complications with your medications, given how potent and effective this oil is for certain health conditions.
 Regular use of grape seed oil is believed to be safe, but taking large, medicinal quantities for more than a few months can result in more notable side effects.

 - Drug Interactions – The wide range of effects of grape seed oil include lowering blood pressure and cholesterol levels, as well as stimulating circulation by decreasing blood clotting.
 While these can independently be great for heart health, these effects can be complicated by blood pressure medication, cholesterol-lowering drugs, and other anticoagulants such as warfarin.
 If you are on other medications for cardiovascular issues, speak with your doctor before adding this oil to your health regimen.

-- Dry Skin – Many people use this oil to control dandruff but depending on the sensitivity of your skin, it could actually cause additional dryness, particularly on the scalp.
-Apply a small amount of this oil on a patch of skin, or on your scalp, and wait 5-6 hours to see how your skin reacts before using it on a larger area.
+- Dry Skin – Many people use this oil to control dandruff but depending on the sensitivity of their skin, it could cause additional dryness, particularly on the scalp.
+Apply a small amount of this oil on a patch of skin or on your scalp, and wait 5-6 hours to see how your skin reacts before using it on a larger area.

-- Headaches/Dizziness – Another mild side effect can be headaches and dizziness, often coupled with fluctuating blood pressure.
-If these symptoms worsen, stop using grape seed oil immediately.
+- Headaches/Dizziness – Another mild side effect can be a headache and dizziness, often coupled with fluctuating blood pressure.
+If these symptoms worsen, stop using grapeseed oil immediately.